rust-stuco/lectures/week3/slides.md

 * The `::` operator represents a _namespace_
     * `V4` is in the namespace of `IpAddrKind`
-* This is useful because we can see both values are the same type: `IpAddrKind`
+* Useful syntax, because we can see both values are of the same type: `IpAddrKind`

 ---